 Nothing new has happened in these parts, since the evacuation of Rhode Island.
 Reports indeed, inform us, that the Troops of that garrison did not disembark at New York; but, receiving an augmentation of Hessians, proceeded to the Hook, and from thence to Sea.
 Of the truth of this, & of the transports wooding and watering, I shall soon have authentic accts.
 I persuade myself, that it is unnecessary for me to have recourse to assurances in proof of the sincere pleasure, with wch.
 I should receive my worthy aid, Colonel Laurens.
 It is an event, however, I have little expected, since I have heard of his late appointment; nor shall I suffer a selfish wish to come into the scale of determination.
 His abilities, in whatever station they are employed, will render essential services to his country.
 My attachment, therefore, to him, or any desire of benefiting by his aid, shall not weigh in the balance.
 For his past services & attention to me, he will ever have my warmest thanks; for his honor, happiness, & advancement in life, my unfeigned wishes.
-These, in every step you take, in every station in life to which you may be called, will chasm between this and that state that can not be passed; or why, if nothing is done, or doing, are we not informed of it?
-There seems to be the strangest fatality, and the most unaccountable silence attending the operations to the southward that can be conceived, every measure in this quarter is hung in the most disagreeable state of suspense-and despair of doing any thing, advanced as the season is, and uncertainty of the count's co-operating to any extent, if he should come, is succeeding fast to the flattering ideas we but lately possessed.
+These, in every step you take, in every station in life to which you may be called, will also attend you, as I can with truth assure you, that, with the greatest esteem and regard, I am, dear Sir, &c.